ehuspeni/pdsnd_github/README.md

 Bikeshare Data.

 ### Description
-A simple program to calcuate statistics on bikeshare data for certain cities.
+A simple program to calculate statistics on bikeshare data for Washington, New York City, and Chicago.

 ### Files used
 Program file: bikeshare3.py
-DAta files: washington.csv, newyorkcity.csv, chicago.csv
+Data files: washington.csv, newyorkcity.csv, chicago.csv

 ### Credits
 No sources to credit at this time.